caendesilva/Laradocgen/resources/docs/getting-started.md

 - You can create a simple YAML list named linkIndex.yml to change the order the files appear in the sidebar.
 - Store images in `resources/docs/media`.
 - You can preview the pages with the route `/realtime-docs`.
-- Compile into static HTML using the artisan command `php artisan docgen:build`.
+- Compile into static HTML using the artisan command `php artisan laradocgen:build`.
 The files are stored in `public/docs`.
 - That's it!

 ### Next steps